 The agreement you are given depends on:

-• whether your landlord lives with you, or in the same building
+- whether your landlord lives with you, or in the same building

-• the type of housing you live in.
+- the type of housing you live in.

 The type of agreement you are given outlines the rights and responsibilities for you and your landlord.

 You should ensure you have received a written agreement before moving into the property.
+If you do not receive a written agreement your landlord should provide you with the key terms in writing.

-• information outlining your responsibilities, for example, reporting any repairs promptly
+- information outlining your responsibilities, for example, reporting any repairs promptly

 Free tenancy check service

-• gas safety certificate: if the property has gas appliances and/or gas central heating the landlord must by law have a gas registered engineer check the safety of these every year
+- Gas Safety Certificate: if the property has gas appliances and/or gas central heating, the landlord must, by law, have a gas registered engineer check the safety of these every year

-• energy performance certificate: the property must have a rating of E or above to be let.
-The closer the rating is to A the more energy efficient the property will be
+- Energy Performance Certificate: the property must have a rating of E or above to be let.
+The closer the rating is to A, the more energy efficient the property will be

 In addition to the documents required by law above, you should ask for the following: